Flank/flank-dashboard/docs/09_firebase_deployment.md

  left panel and select `Project settings`.
 2. Scroll down and find `There are no apps in your project` text, and tap on the `</>` icon to add a new Web application to your Firebase project.
-3. Choose the app nickname and check `Also set up Firebase Hosting for this app`.
+3. Enter the app nickname and make sure that `Also set up Firebase Hosting for this app` is checked.
-4. Enter the app nickname and make sure that `Also set up Firebase Hosting for this app` is checked.
+4. Select from the dropdown menu, or create a new site for your application and tap the `Register app` to proceed.
 5. Skip the `Configure Firebase SDK` step.
 We will return to Firebase SDK configuration a bit later in [Firebase SDK configuration](#Firebase-SDK-configuration).
 6. Tap on the `Next` button and follow instructions to install the Firebase CLI.
 7. Skip the `Deploy to Firebase Hosting` and tap on the `Continue to console` to finish configuring your Firebase Web application.